gate/gateapi-csharp/docs/AccountApi.md

 # **ListSTPGroupsUsers**
 > List&lt;StpGroupUser&gt; ListSTPGroupsUsers (long stpId)

-List users of the STP group.
+Query users in the STP user group

-Only the main account that created this STP group can query the account.
+Only the main account that created this STP group can query the account ID list in the current STP group

 ### Example
 ```csharp